Make Pasta Noodles Firm

 Steps that you can follow in order to make sure that you produce firm noodles only

-- 2Add a few drops of olive oil a few minutes before the water starts to boil.If you see the water starting to bubble more actively, it tells you that it's about to boil already.
+- 2If you see the water starting to bubble more actively, it tells you that it's about to boil already.
 At this point, put a few drops of olive oil.
-This will help coat on the noodles later on, allowing it to cook without really destroying the structure of the noodles.Advertisement
+This will help coat on the noodles later on, allowing it to cook without really destroying the structure of the noodles.Add a few drops of olive oil a few minutes before the water starts to boil.Advertisement

-- 5Serve the noodles and pasta separately.It is most ideal to do this because if you let the sauce on the noodles for a long period of time, that will already affect the overall texture of the pasta.
-If you prefer to decorate the plate, make sure that you only put the sauce when the pasta plate is ready for serving and that it will be consumed right away.Advertisement
+- 5It is most ideal to do this because if you let the sauce on the noodles for a long period of time, that will already affect the overall texture of the pasta.
+If you prefer to decorate the plate, make sure that you only put the sauce when the pasta plate is ready for serving and that it will be consumed right away.Serve the noodles and pasta separately.Advertisement

 Categories : Vegetables & Side Dishes